sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 You can also configure the check `output_metric_handlers` to a Sensu handler that is equipped to handle Sensu metrics if you wish.
 See the [handlers reference][4] or [InfluxDB handler guide][5] to learn more.

 You can configure the check with these fields at creation or use the commands in this guide (assuming you have a check named `collect-metrics`).
-This example uses `graphite_plaintext` format and sends the metrics to a handler named `influx-db`.
+This example uses `nagios_perfdata` format and sends the metrics to a handler named `prometheus_gateway`.

 {{< code shell >}}
-sensuctl check set-command collect-metrics collect_metrics.sh sensuctl check set-output-metric-format collect-metrics graphite_plaintext sensuctl check set-output-metric-handlers collect-metrics influx-db
+sensuctl check set-command collect-metrics collect_metrics.sh sensuctl check set-output-metric-format collect-metrics nagios_perfdata sensuctl check set-output-metric-handlers collect-metrics prometheus_gateway
 {{< /code >}}

 ### Supported output metric formats